Connecticut: Local government

 Connecticut does not have county government, unlike all other states except Rhode Island.
 Connecticut county governments were mostly eliminated in 1960, with the exception of sheriffs elected in each county.
 In 2000, the county sheriff was abolished and replaced with the state marshal system, which has districts that follow the old county territories.
 The judicial system is divided into judicial districts at the trial-court level which largely follow the old county lines.
-The eight counties are still widely used for purely geographical and statistical purposes, such as weather reports and census reporting, although the latter will cease using the counties in 2024.
+The eight counties are still widely used for purely geographical and statistical purposes, such as weather reports and census reporting, although the latter ceased to use the counties in 2024.

 The state is divided into nine regional councils of government defined by the state Office of Planning and Management, which facilitate regional planning and coordination of services between member towns.
 The Intragovernmental Policy Division of this Office coordinates regional planning with the administrative bodies of these regions.
 Each region has an administrative body made up chief executive officers of the member towns.
 The regions are established for the purpose of planning "coordination of regional and state planning activities; redesignation of logical planning regions and promotion of the continuation of regional planning organizations within the state; and provision for technical aid and the administration of financial assistance to regional planning organizations".
 By 2015, the State of Connecticut recognized COGs as county equivalents, allowing them to apply for funding and grants made available to county governments in other states.
 In 2019 the state recommended to the United States Census Bureau that the nine Councils of Governments replace its counties for statistical purposes.
-This proposal was approved by the Census Bureau in 2022, and will be fully implemented by 2024.
+This proposal was approved by the Census Bureau in 2022 and was fully implemented by 2024.

 Connecticut shares with the rest of New England a governmental institution called the New England town.
 The state is divided into 169 towns which serve as the fundamental political jurisdictions.
 There are also 21 cities, most of which simply follow the boundaries of their namesake towns and have a merged city-town government.
 There are two exceptions: the City of Groton, which is a subsection of the Town of Groton, and the City of Winsted in the Town of Winchester.
 There are also nine incorporated boroughs which may provide additional services to a section of town.
 Naugatuck is a consolidated town and borough.